-applicationId = The unique name of the XSI web application requesting this call
+applicationId-The unique name of the XSI web application requesting this call.
+This optional field is supported only on 7900, 8900, and 9900 series phones.

 Value Type: String

 Values: minLength=1, no maxLength, cannot contain semicolons - should be in the format Company/Product.